Megatsunami: Potential future megatsunamis

 In a BBC television documentary broadcast in 2000, experts said that they thought that a landslide on a volcanic ocean island is the most likely future cause of a megatsunami.
 The size and power of a wave generated by such means could produce devastating effects, travelling across oceans and inundating up to 25 km inland from the coast.
 This research was later found to be flawed.
 The documentary was produced before the experts' scientific paper was published and before responses were given by other geologists.
 There have been megatsunamis in the past, and future megatsunamis are possible but current geological consensus is that these are only local.
 A megatsunami in the Canary Islands would diminish to a normal tsunami by the time it reached the continents.
 Also, the current consensus for La Palma is that the region conjectured to collapse is too small and too geologically stable to do so in the next 10,000 years, although there is evidence for past megatsunamis local to the Canary Islands thousands of years ago.
 Similar remarks apply to the suggestion of a megatsunami in Hawaii.

+Alaska

+Alaska is a region especially prone to megatsunamis because of its steep mountains, narrow fjords and frequent earthquakes; many are listed in this article.